 On the flip side, if you’ve been consistently lifting but haven’t put on any weight over the course of a month, you may need to throw some extra calories into your daily diet.

-How to Use TDEE to Build Muscle and Gain Weight
+How to Use a TDEE Calculator to Stay Lean

 If you have reached your goal, whether it was to slim down or bulk up, knowing your TDEE is still important!
 While it would be nice if you could just sit back and relax now that you are looking fit and feeling healthy, keeping your diet consistent and on point is especially important if you want to maintain your current body weight.